LKanan/LKanan/README.md

 ## Hi there 👋, Welcome!
 ![Bannière]()

 Hello  👋 My name is Lucien Kanani.
-I am from Don Bosco University of Lubumbashi taking courses in Computer Ingineering.
+I am from Don Bosco University of Lubumbashi taking courses in Computer Engineering.

 I am passionate about the development of task automation scripts, embedded computing, and web development.
 Currently studying Tailwind CSS, JavaScript, Django and Odoo ERP.
 Currently GDSC Lead in my University.